 “Pregnancy and nursing increase all nutritional requirements, with the possible exception of vitamin D, copper and iron.
 Calorie intake should increase slightly in pregnancy, and considerably in nursing.
 Zinc, folic acid, B12, and probably B6, and vitamin E, requirements are increased more by pregnancy than by nursing, while protein, other B vitamins, calcium, iodine, and probably magnesium, vitamin A, and possibly fats, are needed in larger amounts for nursing.” – Ray Peat PhD, Nutrition for Women

 In fact, energy intake should increase by at least 200 calories during pregnancy and 1000 plus during nursing.
-I did best consuming 2,500 calories plus.
+I did best consuming at least 3,000 calories.